Home / Hedgerow Guide /

 Wild Raspberry

-While wandering around woodland in Summer or early Autumn you can find very large, dense stands of Wild Raspberries in clearings, covered in fruit, this is where I can be found at the right time of year while there is light in the sky.
+While wandering around woodland in Summer or early Autumn, you can find very large, dense stands of Wild Raspberries in clearings, covered in fruit.
+This is where I can be found at the right time of year, while there is light in the sky.

 Hedgerow Type

-Common Names Wild Raspberry, Hindberry, Raspis,
+Common Names Hindberry, Raspis,

 Scientific Name Rubus idaeus